Sarah Bryce: Playing style

 Bryce is a wicket-keeper-batter who bats right-handed in the top order.
 She has told Female Cricket that she always fancied being a wicket-keeper; she appreciated that it was a "bit different" from the roles of every other player, and that wicket-keepers are "always in the game".

 ESPNcricinfo observes that Bryce is a "... powerful cutter of the ball ... strong down the ground against spin ... [and] ... also a superb wicketkeeper ..."
 In May 2021, Matt Roller wrote for ESPNcricinfo that she:

 "... is slightly taller [than her sister Kathryn] and particularly strong playing cut shots, though she uses her feet to hit spinners through mid-on and mid-off too.
 While [one of her former coaches] jokes that she would be well served by "having another word or two with the batters from behind the stumps", her ability with the gloves was demonstrated by four stumpings in Scotland's T20I against Ireland this week - the second consecutive T20I in which she had achieved the feat."

 The Cricketer describes her as "a seasoned international ... [who] offers consistency and steadfastness", and also comments that she "... is highly respected by all her teammates not only for her cricketing ability, but also for the positivity and charisma she brings to her teams."

 Bryce's role models, particularly in relation to wicket-keeping, are James Foster and Sarah Taylor.
 She also credits former Scotland international player Kari Carswell, who has coached and played alongside her, as having had a "massive impact".

 Off the field

-Aside from cricket, Bryce continues to play the piano, and is also an avid and accomplished golfer.
+Aside from cricket, Bryce continues to play the piano, and is also a golfer.
 While in quarantine ahead of the 2022 Commonwealth Games Cricket Qualifier in Malaysia, she passed the time by practising her putting.